topher1kenobe/topher-wptv-importer/readme.md

 * Feed URL
 * Post type (if you want to inject into a custom post type)
 * Category IDs
+* Number of items you want to import

 Please read Usage for how to make it do an import.